 - Keep your personal information private and secure.
 If you are being asked to provide your personal information, make sure you know you are communicating with someone you know to be valid.
-Use a shredder to destroy any personal documents that are no longer useful.
+When in doubt, do NOT call the phone number or visit the website provided in a suspicious correspondence.
+Visit our Contact page to find a phone number or contact your branch.

 - Deposit your outgoing mail in post office collection boxes or at your local post office.
-If you're planning to be away from home and can't pick up your mail, call the U.S. Postal Service at 800.275.8777 to request a vacation hold.
+If you're planning to be away from home and can't pick up your mail, call the U.S. Postal Service at 800-275-8777 to request a vacation hold.

-- To obstruct identity thieves who may pick through your trash or recycling bins to capture your personal information, tear or shred any documents that contain your personal information.
-To opt out of receiving offers of credit in the mail, call: 888.5.OPTOUT / 888.567.8688.
+- To obstruct identity thieves who may pick through your trash or recycling bins to capture your personal information, tear, or shred any documents that contain your personal information.
+Use a shredder to destroy any personal documents that are no longer userful.
+To opt out of receiving offers of credit in the mail, call: 888-5OPTOUT / 888-567-8688.

 - Place fraud alerts on your credit report.
 Fraud alerts can help prevent an identity thief from opening any more accounts in your name.
 Close the accounts that you know, or believe, have been tampered with or opened fraudulently.

 - File a report with your local police.
 When you file a report, provide as much information as you can about the crime, including the date, time, and place of the identity theft and the fraudulent accounts opened.

 - File a complaint with the Federal Trade Commission.
 You can file a complaint online at www.ftc.gov/idtheft or call toll-free: 877-IDTHEFT / 877-438-4338.

 Exercise your rights to review your credit record and report fraudulent activity.
 To order your free annual credit report from one or all of the national consumer reporting companies, visit www.annualcreditreport.com or call toll-free 877-322-8228.